Spin-Orbit Coupling of Europa's Ice Shell and Interior: Methods and Results

 The Maxwell time $\tau_{m}$ generally decreases with depth in the ice shell.
 Consider also a ``reorientation time" $\tau_{r}$ representative of the timescale for the ice shell to revolve to a longitude 90 degrees offset from that of the interior.
 For a primordial thin ice shell, the response is dominated by a large $\tau_{m}$.
 If the reorientation time is significantly under this timescale, $\tau_{r} \ll \tau_{m}$, it could induce broad global fracturing in the shell due to the inability for elastic strain to compensate the entire deformation.
 Thus, our solutions that forced the shell into a chaotic spin state (characterized by independent revolutions from the core) could in reality impart a significant amount of energy into the broad fracturing of the shell.
 Such a geologically violent event could also drastically change the scale and location of the permanent mass asymmetries in the shell, altering $\kappa_{s}$ and additionally defining a new $\eta_{s}$.
 Depending on the amount of energy released in a cracking incident, such a mechanism of inducing global cracking could present a means of dissipating rotational energy throughout Europa's early history, as the shell cracks, re-freezes, and rotates out of alignment from the core repeatedly.
 However, note that the chaotic shell rotation solution was only observed for part of the parameter space, in particular for some solutions where $\kappa_{i} < \kappa^{*}$ and $\kappa_{s} \gg \kappa^{*}$.
 These are cases when the interior has a small mass asymmetry but the shell has a large asymmetry.

 In an alternate scenario, consider a thick ice shell whose response is dominated by the small $\tau_{m}$ of the warm ice deep in the shell, extending down to the shell-ocean interface.
 For this thick shell, if the reorientation timescale satisfies $\tau_{r} \gg\tau_{m}$, there could be a rapid arresting of independent motion due to dissipation deep within the ice shell.
 However, deep cracks in the ice could act to reduce this dissipative effect.
-The degree to which dissipation would be reduced is not certain, because an accurate modeling of the global viscoelastic response of the shell is extremely complicated.
+The degree to which dissipation would be reduced is not certain, because an accurate modeling of the global viscoelastic response of the shell is extremely complicated, and the shell fracturing vs. depth has not been characterized.